taylorreiter/cultivar_seq/README.md

-# cultivar_seq
+# olive_public_seq
-A folder that contains files associated with the reanalysis of publicly available olive leaf RNA-seq data.
+This folder contains files associated with the reanalysis of publicly available olive leaf RNA-seq data.

 Data from doi:10.1371/journal.pone.0073674.